QuentinRa/oneaudit/README.md

 }
 ```

-After exporting the results (must be done manually), you can prepare them for use with the **leaks** module with:
+After exporting the emails (must be done manually), you can prepare them for use with other module with:

 ```bash
 $ oneaudit socosint linkedin parse -s rocketreach -i rocketreach_export.json -o contacts.json